 Introduction about CS (Company Secretary)

-The Institute of Company Secretaries of India (ICSI) is constituted under the Company Secretaries Act of 1980 to develop and regulate Company Secretaries’ profession in India.
+The Institute of Company Secretaries of India (ICSI) is constituted under the Company Secretaries Act of 1980 to develop and regulate the Company Secretaries’ profession in India.
 The origin of this profession can be traced back to 1960 when the Company Law Board started a course in Company Secretaryship, leading to a Government Diploma in Company Secretaryship.
 Tremendous growth in the number of Company Secretaries led to the formation, in 1969 of The Institute of Company Secretaries of India under Section 25 of the Companies Act, 1956.
 The Institute of Company Secretaries of India has been converted into a statutory body under the Company Secretaries Act 1980.

 A company secretary corresponds with the public and hence is also termed the ‘spokesperson’ of the company.
 So let’s embark on a journey to unveil the happenings in the life and making of a company secretary.